Microscopy Core: User Guidelines

 Hours of Operation

-Although we are trying to help all users as quickly as possible, both the staff and the microscopes are often booked up well in advance.
+Although we try to help all users as quickly as possible, both staff and microscopes may be booked in advance.
 Therefore, please try to consult with us at least one week before you plan your experiment, and book the microscopes and microtomes in advance on the Sign-Up page!
 Also, please fill out the Usage log after each use and inform us immediately about any problems you have had with the microscopes so that we can arrange service as quickly as possible.

 Schedule and Sign-up